minhazhalim/Easybank-Website/README.md

-# Easybank-Landing-Page
+# Easybank-Startup-Website
-HTML,SASS and JavaScript Practice for Learning-Based Project
+An Easybank Startup Landing Page Website for Small Business